moddio/indie.fun-docs/token-creation.md

 ## Token Integration

 The first step is to select your token integration method.
-You have two options:

-1. **Create a new token** - Start a fundraising campaign with a newly created token
+You can **create a new token** by starting a fundraising campaign with a newly created token
-2. **Select an existing token** - Use a token you've already created elsewhere

 ![Token Integration Options](assets/token-integration.png)